ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Transcription is a process that converts DNA into messenger RNA that can be further translated into protein.
 Alternative splicing during transcription determines which part of the gene will contribute to the final mRNA that will code for the protein variant.

 Protein-DNA interactions help regulate gene expression.
-Transcription can be regulated before initiation or even during the process to determine how many transcripts (mRNA) is produced or which variant of the transcript is produced.
+Transcription can be regulated before initiation or even during the process to determine how many transcripts (mRNA) are produced or which variant of the transcript is produced.

 The rate of transcription initiation is one of the primary ways by which gene expression is regulated.
 Transcription factors are proteins that bind to specific areas (motifs) in the DNA and regulate the transcription rate of that gene.
 They may enhance or lower transcription rate.

 Regulation of DNA packing and structure can also affect gene expression.
 Changes in DNA packing in the nucleus can determine which regions of the DNA would be accessible to transcription factors and thus influence the rate of transcription.

 Histone is a protein that helps in packing DNA in the nucleus.
-They serve as spools for thread-like DNA to bind around thus condensing the structure into chromatin that can be packed in the nucleus.
+They serve as spools for thread-like DNA to bind around, thus condensing the structure into chromatin that can be packed in the nucleus.

 Modifications in histone tails (such as acetylation, methylation and phosphorylation) can affect the affinity of histones to bind to DNA and thus impact DNA packing.
 Histone modifications are associated with a number of different transcription-related conditions.
 They may limit or expose transcription factor binding sites thus indirectly regulating transcription and gene expression.